 Yes, they can!
 Whatever your team is most comfortable using, any online tool or video chatting for a virtual program will work.
 For example; Webex, Microsoft Teams, Skype, Google Hangout and so much more.

-- Are Zoom games, team-building virtual games create remote engagement?
+- Will the best Zoom games or team-building virtual games create remote engagement?

 Absolutely!
 Since you might not work in person, they are perfect alternatives to bond with your team virtually.
 Any of these activities will go great for your next team-building event and even you can use them with your family members or best friends.